arthomas7/topic-amplicons/Lesson03a/analysis.md

 ```

 ______
-*If you are in the VICE app, the rest of the tutorial is also availabl in the Jupyter notebook...*
+*If you are in the Discovery Environment app, the rest of the tutorial is also available in the Jupyter notebook...*

-If those are working, we can start importting the fastq files:
+If those are working, we can start importing the fastq files:

 ```
 ! qiime tools import \